leah-massey/Word-Games/readme.md

 A message will pop up in the terminal.<br/>
 Respond with your solution in the terminal and press enter<br/>

+To continue the game, keep running step 2.

 To restart the game, return to step 1.